We Made This Life

 The Importance of Prenatal Care

 At 4 weeks, you may not have had your first prenatal appointment yet, but it’s important to schedule one as soon as you know you're pregnant.
 Your healthcare provider will likely recommend starting prenatal vitamins, including folic acid, which helps prevent neural tube defects in the growing baby.
-Regular prenatal care is key to ensuring a healthy pregnancy and catching any potential medical conditions early.
+Regular prenatal care is key to ensuring a healthy pregnancy and monitoring baby development and catching any potential medical conditions early.

 Thyroid Concerns and Hormonal Imbalances